Frequently Asked Questions

 -

-This is a hybrid competition held in Melbourne and virtually.
-We encourage teams to attend in person if possible, to make the most of networking opportunities.
+This is a hybrid competition, held on the University of Melbourne campus and virtually.
+We encourage teams to attend in-person if possible, to make the most of networking opportunities.

 -